 - All the Von Trapp kids in The Sound of Music, prompting the song "My Favorite Things".

-- Tails from the Sonic the Hedgehog series is afraid of lightning.
+- Tails from the Sonic the Hedgehog series dislikes thunder according to his Sonic Jam profile.
 Though the games seem to have removed this character trait, as his element power in Sonic Heroes is Thunder Shoot.
 It reappears in Sonic Mania when transitioning from Metallic Madness to Titanic Monarch, as the lightning that surrounds the big robot causes Tails to jump if he's present.